StefanoElorga/stefanoelorga/README.md

 Full stack developer
 --------------------

 I am passionate about problem solving and creativity in harmony.
 I love to learn new technologies and create beautiful web pages.
 I always want users to have a great experience with my creations.
-Some of my skills are HTML, CSS, SASS, TypeScript, JavaScript, React, ReactNative, Redux, NodeJS, Express, PostgreSQL and Sequelize.
+Some of my skills are HTML, CSS, SASS, TailWind, JavaScript, React, ReactNative, Redux, NodeJS, Express, PostgreSQL and Sequelize.
 I know how to work using the scrum methodology.

 * 🌍  I'm based in Argentina, Buenos Aires
-* 🖥️  See my portfolio at  [My portfolio](https://stefanoelorga-snowy.vercel.app)
+* 🖥️  See my portfolio at  [My portfolio](https://stefanoelorga.vercel.app)
 * ✉️  You can contact me at [stefanoelorga22@gmail.com](mailto:stefanoelorga22@gmail.com)
-* 🧠  I'm learning Vue.js
 * 🤝  I'm open to collaborating on Mobile and web applications

 ### Skills